isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution47.md

 The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
 It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability

+Cost of equipment capped at $25,000 per unit

 ### Details of Solution

 N.A.